Education Department plans to lay off 1,300 employees as Trump vows to wind the agency down

-WASHINGTON (AP) — The Education Department plans to lay off over 1,300 of its more than 4,000 employees as part of a reorganization that’s seen as a prelude to President Donald Trump’s plan to dismantle the agency.
+WASHINGTON — (AP) — The Education Department plans to lay off over 1,300 of its employees as part of an effort to halve the organization's staff -- a prelude to President Donald Trump's plan to dismantle the agency.

 Department officials announced the cuts Tuesday, raising questions about the agency's ability to continue usual operations.